obsproject/bouf/README.md

 - Go through older code and replace `.expect()`s and `panic!`s with anyhow errors
   + This will require some larger changes in some codepaths, do this later...
 - Use proper logging with levels and timestamped output
+- Figure out how to deal with nightlies
+  + Disable copy to previous directory?
+  + No deltas to avoid problems?